anhthii/kafka-notes/README.md

 - `auto.offset.reset=latest`: will read the end of the log
 - `auto.offset.reset=earliest`: will read from the start of the log
 - `auto.offset.reset=none`: Wil throw exception if no offset is found
-- `offset.retention.minutes: Consumer offsets can be lost if a consumer hasn't read new data in 7 days
+- `offset.retention.minutes`: Consumer offsets can be lost if a consumer hasn't read new data in 7 days

 #### Delivery semantics for consumers
 - At most once: offsets are commited as soons as the message is received